GabeStah/Test.io/Five-Tips-for-Prioritizing-Regression-Test-Automation/Five-Tips-for-Prioritizing-Regression-Test-Automation.md

 If you can afford the overhead, one metric you can measure to truly help is `Total Statement Coverage`, which aims to measure how much of your actual code, line-by-line or statement-by-statement, is covered by the test suite.
 For obvious reasons, using this metric can be extremely cumbersome and requires a great deal of effort on behalf of developers and testers alike to ensure the full code base is covered.

 The logical step up from there, and a metric that is far more commonly used, is `Total Functional Coverage`, which measures the quantity of `functions` in the code base which are in some way covered by the test suite.
 Even as a step up from `Statement Coverage`, it is not always feasible (nor necessary) to build tests which cover every function, so it is common to implement this metric by also tacking on some form of prioritization of your functionality to begin with.
-Deciding which functions (and therefore what functionality) is most critical, and assigning those higher scores to then use for ordering the tests in the test suite is a tried and true practice.
+Deciding which functions (and therefore what functionality) is most critical, and assigning those higher scores to then use for ordering the tests in the test suite, is a tried and true practice.

-It can also be beneficial to step away from the code side with your metrics, and instead use a `Fault Severity` metric to help prioritize your tests.
-With this technique, each fault that is unearthed during the development life cycle is assigned its own severity or priority rating from low to high.
+It can also be beneficial to step away from the code with your metrics, and instead use a `Fault Severity` metric to help prioritize your tests.
+With this technique, each fault that is unearthed during the development life cycle is assigned its own severity rating from low to high.
 With that simple metric in hand, you're then able to easily prioritize test cases based on the requirements and severity level of the faults which those tests cover.

 ## 5. Prioritize Unchanging Tests